CagriCatik/Battery-Systems-Technology/webpage/docs/theory/03_chemistry_design_principles/03_cell_construction.md

 - **Negative Terminal (Anode Tab):** Copper

 These materials are selected for their conductivity and compatibility with the electrochemical reactions within the cell.

----

-## Conclusion

-A profound understanding of battery cell construction is indispensable for engineers and professionals engaged in the realms of energy storage and battery management systems.
-The nuanced differences between cylindrical and prismatic cells, from their structural designs and material compositions to their distinct safety mechanisms and performance characteristics, highlight the intricate balance between engineering principles and practical application requirements.
-By meticulously crafting each component and optimizing the internal architecture, battery cells achieve the delicate equilibrium necessary for reliable, efficient, and safe operation across an expansive array of use cases.
-As the demand for advanced energy storage solutions continues to escalate, the evolution of battery cell construction will remain a critical focal point in driving innovation and sustaining technological progress.